aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/deconvolution-mode/_index.md

 ---
-title: "Barcode Quality Deconvolution Mode"
+title: "Deconvolution Mode"
-description: "Learn how to control recognition speed and robustness using BarcodeQualityMode, DeconvolutionMode, and targeted overrides in Aspose.BarCode for Java."
+description: "Learn how to use deconvolution mode to recognize blurred and out-of-focus barcodes in Aspose.BarCode for Java."
 type: docs
-weight: 10
+weight: 20
-url: /java/developer-guide/barcode-recognition/performance/quality-deconvolution-mode
+url: /java/developer-guide/barcode-recognition/performance/deconvolution-mode
 ---

 # Barcode Quality and Deconvolution Modes